 Despite his demons, Hardy went on to pursue acting at the Richmond Drama School and the prestigious Drama Centre London.
 His intense commitment fine-tuned Hardy's acting skills.
 In a December 2002 interview with IGN, the actor stated, "When other schools would be doing, sort of, 30 hours, we were doing 60.
 And we'd be doing stuff that would prepare you in a very different way."

-Tom Hardy came into the limelight in 2001 with his first role in the acclaimed HBO war drama miniseries Band Of Brothers.
+Hardy came into the limelight in 2001 with his first role in the acclaimed war drama miniseries Band Of Brothers.
 That same year, he acted in the hit war film Black Hawk Down, playing a soldier left behind.
 Breaking out of military dramas, Hardy won the role as the lead villain in the film Star Trek: Nemesis (2002), starring opposite Patrick Stewart.

 Over the next several years, Hardy starred in several film and television projects.
 In 2006, he collaborated with Shotgun director Robert Delamare to launch an underground theater company.
-He directed Blue On Blue, a play written by his father, and his role in Stuart: a Life Backwards (2007) garnered him a best actor honor nomination from the British Academy of Film and Television Arts.
+He directed Blue On Blue, a play written by his father, and his role in Stuart: A Life Backwards (2007) garnered him a best actor nomination from the British Academy of Film and Television Arts.

-In 2008, Hardy was cast in a unique role as a gay hoodlum in the film RocknRolla, directed by Guy Ritchie, and achieved a British Independent Film Award (best actor) for his turn as Britain's most violent prisoner in Bronson.
+In 2008, Hardy was cast in a unique role as a gay hoodlum in the film RocknRolla, directed by Guy Ritchie, and won a British Independent Film Award (best actor) for his turn as Britain's most violent prisoner in Bronson.
 He tackled playing Heathcliffe in Wuthering Heights the following year, and gained more fame for his portrayal of Eames in Inception (2010), a surrealist blockbuster helmed by Christopher Nolan.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!